chrisza4/chris-blog/content/blog/architechture-congruency-eng/index.md

 Since you are making a steak, there are certain trade-offs that you would not make even if it make the dish more delicious to some person, because at that point it is not a steak anymore.

+---

-Now back to the domain of software architecture.
+Back to the domain of software architecture.

 First thing: What are you really building?
 Are you having a kind of vision of what good looks like?

-If we intentionally want to build a “High-performance web server in Python”.
+Let's say we build a **High-performance web server in Python**

-Let’s say we name it PyRush.
-That vision and identity will gives us a frame.
+Let’s say we name it **PyRush**.

+The vision and identity will gives us a frame.

 For example: